Charlotte Sohy: Personal life

+Career

-As a composer, Charlotte Sohy wrote masses, art songs, piano pieces, trios, string quartets, in addition to a symphony and the lyrical drama L'Esclave couronnée, composed between 1917 and 1921.
+As a composer in her own right, Charlotte Sohy wrote masses, art songs, piano pieces, trios, string quartets, in addition to a symphony and the lyrical drama L'Esclave couronnée, composed between 1917 and 1921.
 She signed her works under the names of Sohy, Charlotte Sohy, Charles Sohy, Ch.
 Sohy, and Charlotte Sohy-Labey, and often used other pen names such as Louis Rivière or Claude Vincent.

-She also wrote plays and a novel.
 Her musical compositions were performed by Paul Dukas, Maurice Ravel, and Gabriel Fauré frequently at the Salon of Marguerite de Saint-Marceaux, where she and her husband were regulars (he starting in 1908, she in 1913).
 After the first World War, Charlotte Sohy's pieces were performed less often.

 In Florence Launay's list of the most important female composers who were active in 19th century France, Sohy's life and creative period falls between those of Lili and Nadia Boulanger, who were her contemporaries.
 She is one of the approximately 20 women who, between 1789 and 1914, achieved professional status and public success as composers.